fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 - seL4 has no support for AMD-V. Until this is implemented there is no virtualization on AMD CPUs.

+If CAmkES had good enough virtualization we could take the following approach to build secure OS for running `fobnail-attester`:

+- `fobnail-attester` would have to be split into 2 parts: part that communicates with Fobnail Token through network and a separate part called secure component
+- secure component would be a program running natively under microkernel and it would be responsible for
+  - early during minimal OS startup loading next stage OS into RAM (disk drivers would be located in Linux VM) and extending PCRs.
+  - starting `fobnail-attester` in Linux
+  - acting as a proxy between `fobnail-attester` and TPM - only operations required to perform platform provisioning/attestation like TPM quote, reading EK certificate, etc.
+  - this must be a minimal component providing only the most basic set of features.
+It must be verified that it has no exploitable bugs.
+- secure component would be responsible for booting target OS after attestation is successful

+With this approach, even if VM got compromised it wouldn't break attestation.
+Linux VM can't boot another OS, it can only signal secure component to boot the exact OS that has been loaded earlier and nothing more.
+We avoid a situation when compromised VM performs successful attestation but boots something else.

+Also, it could be possible to use Rump kernels instead of Linux VM.
+Rump is a library kernel capable of running unmodified Netbsd drivers.
+Usually it is used in Netbsd to test drivers in userspace, however it has been used before to provide drivers for other kernels through [Rumprun](https://github.com/rumpkernel/rumprun) project.
+Please note that it is unikernel which is intended to run in VM, but Rump itself (theoretically) could be adapted to run as CAmkES/seL4 component, eliminating the need for VM.

 ### Linux

 In the case of Linux, a minimal distribution will be prepared that meets the